texhex/BiosSledgehammer/README.md

 ### SKU Model Folder

 As said before, BIOS Sledgehammer will try to locate a model folder named as the SKU of the current device first.
 A HP SKU is a seven-digit unique identification number for example *X3V00AV* or *Z2V72ET* (sometimes with an additional # and three more chars, e.g. *T6F44UT#ABA*) that identifies a given device and the configuration for it.
-It is recommended to use SKU folders only when required, as a SKU is rather meaningless.
+It is recommended to use SKU folders only when required and as exception, as a SKU is rather meaningless.

 A typical example where you will need them is when you need to support the same model (e.g. EliteBook 820 G4) in two different configurations where those configurations require different settings.
 For example, an EliteBook 820 G4 without Intel vPro/AMT will not support *Intel Software Guard Extensions* (SGX).
 If you want to change the default BIOS setting for this feature, this will fail on the devices without vPro.

 In this case, create a folder named after the SKU of the non vPro devices (e.g. ``X3V00AV``) and delete the setting that changes the status of SGX.
 All other (with vPro) devices will continue to use the folder ``HP EliteBook 820 G4`` where the SGX settings remains unchanged.

 ## *Shared* folder

 xxx

 -------------Please note that BIOS Sledgehammer does not support "sharing" update files between several models as sharing files between models has proven to cause problems for older models each time the shared folders are updated for new models.----------------------

 ## *PwdFiles* folder